giellalt/giellalt.github.io/infra/infraremake/HowToMergeUpdatesFromCore.md

-# How To Merge Updates From Core

-This is a multistep process.
-Do as follows:
+# How to distribute and merge updates from the templates

+## Procedure

+`templange-lang-und` is used as example, replace with the relevant template as needed.

 1. Move to the `giellalt` directory: \
    `cd $GUTHOME/giellalt`